Laurence Sterne was an eighteenth century cleric and author of “Tristram Shandy”

 1713: His father’s regiment was disbanded on the day of his birth and the family moved back to Yorkshire.

-1723: Went to school in Halifax where he was taught Greek and Latin and stayed with his wealthy uncle Richard.
+1723: Sterne went to school in Halifax where he was taught Greek and Latin and stayed with his wealthy uncle Richard.

 1727: Laurence Sterne’s father’s new regiment took part in the defence of Gibraltar.
 He received a wound in a duel over the theft of a goose and never fully recovered.